modular-magician/terraform-provider-google-beta/website/docs/index.html.markdown

 ## Features and Bug Requests

-The Google provider's bugs and feature requests can be found in the [GitHub repo issues](https://github.com/terraform-providers/terraform-provider-google/issues).
+The Google Beta provider's bugs and feature requests can be found in the [GitHub repo issues](https://github.com/terraform-providers/terraform-provider-google/issues).
 Please avoid "me too" or "+1" comments.
 Instead, use a thumbs up [reaction](https://blog.github.com/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/) on enhancement requests.
 Provider maintainers will often prioritize work based on the number of thumbs on an issue.

 Community input is appreciated on outstanding issues!
-We love to hear what use cases you have for new features, and want to provide the best possible experience for you using the Google provider.
+We love to hear what use cases you have for new features, and want to provide the best possible experience for you using the Google Beta provider.

 If you have a bug or feature request without an existing issue